An Acceptable Loss

-An Acceptable Loss is a political thriller film written and directed by Joe Chappelle and starring Tika Sumpter and Jamie Lee Curtis.
+An Acceptable Loss is a 2018 American political thriller film written and directed by Joe Chappelle and starring Tika Sumpter and Jamie Lee Curtis.
 It had its world premiere at the Chicago International Film Festival on October 13, 2018.
 It was released on January 18, 2019, by IFC Films.

 Plot

 National security expert Elizabeth "Libby" Lamm is hired as an adjunct professor of foreign policy at the prestigious Grant University.
 She is the former national security adviser to U.S. Vice President Rachel Burke.
 She arrives amid protests and the university employees are cold to her, including her assistant and another professor who confronts her at a university mixer.
 Dr. Lamm is recognizable due to a Capital Dispatch op-ed where she explains and defends her role in an attack by US forces, revealed later in the film to be a strike on Homs.

 Dr. Lamm is extra cautious about security, preferring to live her daily life without an email address, cell phone, landline or computer.
 Every night, she comes home to her study and writes feverishly on note pads at her desk.
 She has over a dozen of them completely filled and locks them in a vintage safe that she purchased from an antique shop.
 She walks around her home with a loaded Glock 17 and is always alerted to unfamiliar sounds.
 Dr. Lamm is being stalked by Martin Salhi, a graduate student at the university.
 Martin is withdrawn and sullen, and is intentionally standoffish from his roommate Jordan.
 Martin follows her home and later creates fake lawn service flyers as pretext to case her home.
 He breaks into her home and installs miniature cameras to observe her movements.
 He watches Dr. Lamm place the note pads in the safe.

 One day, Dr. Lamm is approached at her home by Adrian, the president's chief of staff.
 It is revealed that they were lovers when he was a policy adviser in the White House.
 He wants assurances that she will not reveal details of the Homs operation but she rebuffs him.
 A few days later, Adrian returns, this time demanding fidelity to the administration.
 Dr. Lamm angrily refuses.
 This incident prompts her to dismiss her class and rush home where she finds Martin breaking into her safe.
 While holding him at gunpoint, Martin admits to stalking and states that he was trying to understand how someone who could commit such an enormous atrocity, referring to the attack on Homs.
 He tells her that his parents and siblings lived in Homs and that he wanted "to understand the face of evil."
 Dr. Lamm then gives him the note pads she had been writing on to read.
 She is writing a memoir that she wants to be published that exposes the aggression behind the attack.